ORANGE GATE×JCAT

 takehikoc

-takehikoc was born in the downtown area of Tokyo.
-When he was a child, he was often praised with "You're good" when he drew pictures, but it wasn't that he liked drawing.
+Takehikoc was born in the downtown area of Tokyo.
+When he was a child, he would often receive praise for his drawings, but he didn't particularly like drawing.

-I entered the design department in high school and became a graphic designer after graduation, but it wasn't what I wanted to do.
-I spent my twenties not knowing what I wanted to do, and in my thirties, I encountered art works and Japanese Buddhism, which influenced me, and I decided to express myself through painting.
+I majored in design in high school and became a graphic designer after graduating, but that wasn't what I wanted to be.
+I spent my twenties not knowing what I wanted to do, and then in my thirties, I encountered art and Japanese Buddhism, and was influenced by them, and decided to express myself through painting.

-Currently, he draws pictures on days off when he has no work, but his goal is to create an environment where he can focus on drawing in the future.
-He hopes that many people around the world will see his work and feel his world.
+He currently paints on his days off, but in the future he aims to create an environment where he can concentrate on painting.
+He hopes that many people around the world will see his work and experience his world.

 MORE VIEW

-Since 2017, I have been creating works using sand, and especially in Jerusalem, I have been producing works while praying for regional peace and stability.
-As it is said, "We are born from the earth and return to the earth," the land encompasses life and death.
-Using sand that carries the memory of the land's history, I aim to breathe life into the works through the inherent power and beauty of the sand.
+Since 2017, he has been creating works using sand, and in Jerusalem in particular, he has created his works while praying for peace and stability in the region.
+As the saying goes, "we are born from the earth and to the earth we return," the land encompasses life and death.
+Using sand that is engraved with the historical memories of the land, he creates his works with the aim of imbuing his work with the inherent power and beauty of sand.

-The "maze" that often appears in these sand-based works suggests civilization.
-It represents artificial objects like ruins and also implies various problems caused by humans themselves.
-These problems weather away over time, but new problems arise again.
-Additionally, the horizontal stripes resemble strata or ancient documents inscribed on clay tablets, hinting at the accumulation of history and the whisper of drums.
-Through these works, I hope to convey such perspectives to as many people as possible.
+The "mazes" that often appear in these sand works allude to civilization.
+They represent man-made structures such as ruins, and also allude to the problems caused by humans themselves.
+Problems fade over time, but new problems arise.
+Furthermore, the horizontal stripes resemble strata of the earth or ancient documents carved into clay tablets, suggesting the accumulation of history and the whispering of drums.
+Through my works, I hope to convey this perspective to as many people as possible.

 MORE VIEW